 The establishment of the Transitional Leadership Committee in 2019 and then creation of the Niagara Escarpment Biosphere Network in 2022 as a nongovernmental, not-for-profit organization created the opportunity to better connect with communities and partners across the Biosphere.
 The aim was to create a sense of shared responsibility among these groups.
 The Network has developed its own communications plan that aligns with the goals of the transition.
-Among the Biosphere's many objectives, education remains one of the most prioritized efforts: to engage with the public and promote awareness of ecology and environmental issues along the Niagara Escarpment.
-To further the goals of the Biosphere, engagement with the public regarding conservation efforts and sustainable development has been identified as a priority.
-The plan is to create partnerships with various community partners to help educate the public and broader community on sustainable development and conservation efforts.
+Among the Biosphere's many objectives, education remains one of the most prioritized efforts: To further the goals of the Biosphere, engagement with the public regarding conservation efforts and sustainable development has been identified as a priority.
+The plan is to create partnerships with various community partners to help educate the public and broader community.
 The Network communication plan has the capacity to share and illustrate diverse knowledge systems and is inclusive of both Indigenous traditional knowledge and western knowledge and the philosophy of Two-Eyed Seeing, to expand sources of biological knowledge and ecological insights.
+(See Section L for further details on Two-Eyed Seeing.)
 By addressing the specific needs of diverse audiences through targeted messaging and leveraging appropriate channels, the organization aims to build strong relationships, enhance its reputation, and achieve strategic objectives.
 Regular assessment and adaptation of the plan will ensure its ongoing relevance and effectiveness.
-Please see the Network communication plan in Annex IX for more detail.
+Please see the Network Communication Plan in Annex VI for more detail.